THE LORDS OF MISRULE

 It did not have to be this way.
 The new regime was established in October 2003 as part of a peace agreement brokered by West African states and supported by Washington -- and backed up by a powerful UN peacekeeping mission.
 The UN force, originally led by Jacques Klein (a former U.S. diplomat with strong military credentials), has worked to disarm local fighters, build a working bureaucracy, organize democratic elections, and establish a basis for lasting peace.
 Preparations for presidential and parliamentary elections are proceeding on schedule, with voting expected to take place in October.

 Unfortunately, the interim government has used the time to make things worse.
-Liberian warlords and politicians have found it easy to outmaneuver the UN and
+Liberian warlords and politicians have found it easy to outmaneuver the UN and the international community in the conduct of what locals, with their habitual grim humor, call "business more than usual."
+Despite claims that they are struggling for peace, democracy, and reconciliation,

 - Full website and iPad access